githubpramod/CPP-DatasSructure/README.md

 # CPP-DatasSructure
-This is for developer who are interested in c++ data structure
+This is for developers who are interested in c++ data structure